-The George Mason University College of Health and Human Services, Office of Student Affairs invites applications for the CHHS Graduate Admissions Coordinator to support recruitment of students for all graduate programs offered by the College of Health & Human Services.
+The George Mason University, Office of Student Affairs invites applications for a Graduate Admissions Specialist to support the recruitment of students for all graduate programs offered by the College of Health & Human Services.
 George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason's academic and culturally inclusive environment.

 About the Position:

-Assist prospective students, students, faculty, advisors and administrators in person, by phone, and via e-mail in the CHHS Office of Student Affairs;
+Assist prospective students, students, faculty, advisors and administrators in person, by phone, and via e-mail in the Graduate Admissions Office of CHHS;

-Provide general support for the Office of Student Affairs; Assist with CHHS Degree Celebration and other CHHS events; and assume any other duties as requested.
+Provide general support for the Office of Student Affairs; assists with CHHS Degree Celebration and other CHHS events; and assumes any other duties as requested.

 Bachelor's degree or equivalent work experience;

 Ability to multi-task in a high volume, fast-paced environment;

 Ability to make decisions, prioritize multi-level tasks, and work independently;